 Use the RIGHT Piezography ink first if you are just starting out.

-The PiezoDN system is built on top of the Piezography Selenium ink set.
+The PiezoDN system was initially built on top of the Piezography Selenium ink set.
 We chose this ink set because we’ve been doing the classic “Piezography Digital Negative” printing with it for almost a half decade and we know that it has stable Ultraviolet exposure from ink-batch to ink-batch.
 We don’t want to rock the boat too much.

 QuadtoneRIP and Print-Tool

 Just like normal Piezography printing, PiezoDN requires QuadtoneRIP to be installed.
 This little software is described in detail elsewhere in this manual and it’s AWESOME.
 In addition to QuadtoneRIP, PiezoDN requires Print-Tool on the Mac.
 This application is used to lay-out images and can print with the unique ICC profiles built for the PiezoDN process.
 Both QuadtoneRIP and Print-Tool can be bought and downloaded from www.quadtonerip.com.
 They cost about as much as a few sheets of Platinum paper!
 Very affordable.